 To date, we have not generated significant product revenue but have financed our operations and internal growth through private placements, registered direct financings, licensing revenue, collaborations, interest on investments, government grants and research and development tax credits.
-We have recognized revenues from inception through March 31, 2014, totaling \$8.3 million, of which \$3.1 million is derived from fees under collaborative agreements and \$5.2 million of grant revenue from various United Kingdom government and European Union grant awards.
-We have also recorded \$3.6 million from product sales within income (loss) from discontinued operations, although these sales ceased effective September 30, 2012.
-We have also recognized \$22.0 million in research and development tax credits, which are reported as income tax benefits on the consolidated statements of operations, from the United Kingdom's tax authority, H.M.
-Revenue & Customs, since inception.
+We have recognized grant revenues of \$0.8 million during the six months ended June 30, 2015 from the Biomedical Catalyst of the United Kingdom government.
+We have also recognized \$1.2 million in research and development tax credits, which are reported as income tax benefits on the consolidated statements of operations, from the HMRC, during the six months ended June 30, 2015.
+On July 10, 2015, we entered into a Controlled Equity Offering SM Sales Agreement with Cantor, under which we may, from time to time, sell up to an aggregate of \$8.35 million of our shares of common stock.

 We expect to continue to incur substantial operating losses in the future and cannot guarantee that we will generate any significant product revenues until a product candidate has been approved by the FDA or similar regulatory agencies in other countries and successfully commercialized.
-However, we will receive a total of approximately \$0.4 million in quarterly installments through September 2015 as the remaining part of a \$1.0 million minimum royalty arrangement included in our termination agreement with Sinclair, which will be reported as cash flows provided by (used in) investing activities in our condensed consolidated statements of cash flows.

-We currently anticipate that our cash and cash equivalents will be significant to fund our operations for at least the next twelve months.
+We currently anticipate that our cash and cash equivalents will be sufficient to fund our operations for at least the next 12 months.
 We cannot be certain that any of our programs will be successful or that we will be able to raise sufficient funds to complete the development and commercialize any of our product candidates, should they succeed.
 Additionally, we plan to continue to evaluate in-licensing and acquisition opportunities to gain access to new drugs or drug targets that would fit with our strategy.
 Any such transaction would likely increase our funding needs in the future.